soleneferon/my_own_repo_emissions_solene/README.md

 1. Create a new repository with the emissions app for my own account

 ### WEEK 7 - Task 3: App design
+_The app dev team will dive into App Design this week as we start to learn the basics of customizing our Emissions Calculator_

 ### WEEK 8 - Task 4: App deployment